lanl/singularity-eos/joss-paper/paper.md

 ## Fast log-lookups

-To span the required orders of magnitude, tabulated equations of state are often tabulated on log-spaced grids.
+To span the required orders of magnitude, equations of state are often tabulated on log-spaced grids.
 Logarithms and exponentials are, however, expensive operations and the performance of lookups can suffer.
 We instead use the not-quite-transcendental lookups described